scala/scala-jenkins-infra/doc/client-setup.md

 access to a virtual Windows instance to test Windows-specific changes to Scala.

-Normally, access to the Windows machines is via ssh, just like the Linux ones, but you can also use the graphical desktop if you need to.
+The Windows node is accessible via ssh from jenkins-master.
+You can also use the graphical desktop if you need to (e.g. to run a GUI installer).
+Details on both of these options follow.
-Details follow.

 ### Remote access (command line)